drstearns/tutorials/src/goslicemap/index.md

 }
 ```

-If you just need to iterate forwards an entire slice or array, use the `for...range` loop: it's less error-prone and shorter to type.
+If you just need to iterate forwards over an entire slice or array, use the `for...range` loop: it's less error-prone and shorter to type.
 But if you need to iterate backwards, or skip elements, use a traditional `for` loop.

 ## Maps

 In addition to arrays and slices, which are ordered lists, Go also has a built-in map type, which is an associative set of key/value pairs.
 Maps are currently implemented using hash tables, which are very efficient data structures for storing and retrieving key/value pairs.
-Go maps are just like JavaScript Objects (which are just hash tables under the covers), except that Go maps are statically-typed: you declare the data types for keys and values when you declare the map, and the Go compiler ensures that only keys and values of those types can be added to the map.
+Go maps are just like JavaScript Objects (which are just hash tables under the hood), except that Go maps are statically-typed: you declare the data types for keys and values when you declare the map, and the Go compiler ensures that only keys and values of those types can be added to the map.

 For example, to create a map where the keys are strings and the values are numbers, you use a syntax like this: